Abdisamad6378/wireframing/README.md

 In summary, Figma's combination of powerful features, seamless collaboration, and a free-to-start model makes it an exceptional choice for creating everything from quick low-fidelity sketches to detailed, interactive high-fidelity wireframes.

-Benefits of Wireframing: A Development Perspective While wireframing is often seen as a design task, it provides immense value to the entire software development lifecycle.
+Benefits of Wireframing: A Development Perspective.

+While wireframing is often seen as a design task, it provides immense value to the entire software development lifecycle.
 It acts as a critical communication tool and a blueprint that guides the team from concept to code.

 1. Establishes a Clear Blueprint and Guides Development